 An eclectic interior approach can make for some good photo opportunities and a bang-on-trend cafe focusing on great food and coffee, (particularly with croissant salted egg yolk and a gula Melaka latte signature) could be just the spot to spend a few hours with friends and family in Melaka.

-Cafes aren’t the only Instagram-worthy places in Melaka.
+Cafes aren’t the only Instagram-worthy spots in Malacca.
 A walk along the famous Riverwalk, a pedestrian lane that takes you around the Melaka River should take place while you’re here.